This post may contain affiliate links. Please read our disclosure to learn more about how we recommend products and services.

-Over the past several years, I have spoken to many people who have been forced to tap into their 401k or other retirement accounts.
-Some have done it to try and save homes (only to lose them anyhow), others have done it to survive after losing a job, and others have done it for seemingly legitimate reasons such as funding their child’s college education.
+Over the past several years, I have spoken to many people who have tapped into their 401k or other retirement accounts too soon.
+Some have done it to try and save homes from foreclosure, (only to lose them anyhow), others have done it to survive after losing a job, and others have done it for seemingly legitimate reasons such as funding their child’s college education.
 Others sadly, have done it for foolish reasons such as a vacation or paying off a car.
 Before I knew better, I pulled money out of my retirement when I should not have.
 I so regret many of the financial decisions I made in my 20’s because if I knew then what I know now, I might actually be retired already (and I am still in my 40’s). 🙂

-2. It is very costly.
-Taking out retirement funds early from a 401k program usually incurs a penalty as well as creating a taxable event, so you end up losing anywhere from 25% – 40% of your money.
+Taking out retirement funds early from a 401k program usually incurs a 10% early withdrawal penalty as well as creating a taxable event, so you end up losing anywhere from 25% – 40% of your money.

 What if there was a way to use that money and recoup the losses from the taxes and penalty, still have it grow, AND have access to it after you have spent it?